caizhitan/Bus_Retrival_API/README.md

   <img src="https://github.com/caizhitan/LTA_DataMall_Analytics/assets/150103035/7631f201-8c7d-4898-b6f8-5e9c3dae5a27" alt="AWS_Eventbridge #2" width="500"/>
 </p>

-As you can see on the first photo the Eventbridge is scheduled to run on the 16th of every month, this is because from the documentation a new dataset will be available every 15th of the month.
+Setting up the Eventbridge to be scheduled to run on the 16th of every month, as the documentation states a new dataset will be available every 15th of the month.
-Make sure to also set the target to our AWS Lmabda Function `lta-datamall-monthly-apicaller`.
+Also making sure that the target is our AWS Lmabda Function `lta-datamall-monthly-apicaller`.

 ## Monitoring AWS Lambda with AWS CloudWatch

 <img width="1649" alt="image" src="https://github.com/caizhitan/LTA_DataMall_Analytics/assets/150103035/7f1f8d04-45e6-41d1-b65f-3fc6dbb43173">

-As I have been running this AWS Lambda Function since late 2022 we can see a few sucessful invocations in the last few months.
+As I have been running this AWS Lambda Function since late 2022 we can see multiple sucessful invocations in the last few months.
 This means everything is properly automated and working.

 ## Checking our AWS S3 Bucket